 Continue Reading

-This applies to Forums set up to use Ratings (Option 1 in Create a Forum Activity) Enter the (Open) Forum you wish you enter grades for.
+This applies to Forums set up to use Ratings.
+Enter the (Open) Forum you wish you enter grades for.
 Enter the Discussion you wish to enter grades for.
 (Does not apply for Single Simple Discussion or Blog style forums) Read over a student's post.
-Locate the Rating... drop-down menu [...]
+Locate the Rating... drop-down menu in the bottom-left corner.
+You can tell [...]

 Continue Reading